makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** In electric circuits, negatively charged particles (electrons) move from the negative terminals of a battery (or voltage source) to the positive—this is called *electron flow*; however, when we model circuits (and use circuit formulas), we use *conventional current*, which moves in the opposite direction.
 {: .fs-1 }

-In circuits, we use *conventional current* to model the flow of electrons from the positive terminal of the voltage source to the negative; however, electrons actually move in the *opposite* direction (called *electron flow*).
+In electric circuits, we use *conventional current* to model the flow of charge from the positive terminal of the voltage source to the negative; however, electrons actually move in the *opposite* direction (called *electron flow*).
 This causes great confusion!

 Why?
 Blame [Benjamin Franklin](https://hackaday.com/2017/07/17/conventional-current-vs-electron-current/).
 In early experiments (mid 1740s), Franklin determined that electricity appears to "flow" as if a liquid in solid material.
 He assumed that the flowing charges had positive signs and moved from positive to negative.
 It was not until 1897, however, that Sir Joseph Thomson determined that the real charge carrier in a wire was the electron and that electrons move from cathode (negative) to anode (positive).